 Movement Disorders Clinic for Rehabilitation and Management

-Buffalo Occupational Therapy is the only outpatient comprehensive movement disorder rehabilitation clinic in Western New York that is based on the principles of a partnership between biomedical science and activity analysis, which is a skillset unique to occupational therapy.
+Buffalo Occupational Therapy is the only outpatient comprehensive movement disorder rehabilitation clinic in Western New York that is based on the principles of a partnership between biomedical science and activity analysis.
 With two locations in Buffalo, NY and the ability to use teletherapy throughout the state of New York, we are easily able to bring much-needed neurorestorative care to you regardless of where you live throughout the state.
 We have a special interest in clinical best practice in non-pharmaceutical approaches for neurological trauma, movement based disorders, and progressive neurological conditions for all ages.
 Our special interest has allowed us to hone our craft and practice evidence-based interventions for many common and rare movement disorders, neurocognitive disorders, neuromuscular disorders, and much more.

 - Cerebellar Ataxia